Effectively Using Product Roadmaps for Agile

 When teams establish this solid framework across a timeline and commit to frequent recasting, the product roadmap becomes an essential communication and trust-building tool.
 Leaders and stakeholders understand the product/project plan, and the team becomes confident in their ability to deliver!

-To learn more about how to create predictable roadmaps and facilitate transparent conversations, join me live at IIL’s Agile and Scrum 2018 Online Conference on June 7 and on-demand from June 8th through September 10th.
+To learn more about how to create predictable roadmaps and facilitate transparent conversations, check out my presentation at IIL’s Agile and Scrum 2018 Online Conference.

 About the Author